 Philosophy is the basis from which action springs, thus our philosophy is of great importance.
 When this is understood, then pointing out harm in philosophy is just as much a moral obligation, as defending oneself or others from harm.

-Because action comes from mind, if our worldview is not correct then only incorrect actions can follow.
-Moral relativism is an offensive ideology, it does create harm and offense in action.
+Because action comes from mind, if our worldview is incorrect then only incorrect actions can follow.
+Moral relativism is an offensive ideology: it does create harm and offense in action.
 Even if it doesn't violate another person's rights directly, it supports the worldview that does.
 Moral relativism will always rationalize and validate evil to some degree.
 This is why it is so often correlated to satanism.

-Even a drop of moral relativism offers a COMPLETE mental blindspot to the ego, shadow, and sin.
+Even a drop of moral relativism offers a blindspot to the ego, shadow, and dark side.

 True philosophy can answer all challenges of sophistry and moral relativism.

-For anyone who has listened to the phone calls on WOEIH will know how solid Mark is at combating arguments of moral relativism—he is my teacher for this.
-I want to stress how important the podcasts are.
-And also stress that the tricks of sophistry will only become more clever.
+For anyone who has listened to the phone calls on WOEIH will know how solid Mark has been at combating arguments of moral relativism—he has been my teacher for this.
+I want to stress how important the podcasts are, and also stress that the tricks of sophistry will only become more clever.

 The sophist is always trying to deconstruct objective morality, trying to find a loophole of Natural law, a place where the polarity, of right and wrong, doesn't apply.

-Now, in the beginning, stages of knowledge, one has to go through these steps of deconstruction, as Natural Law has to be tested before it can be understood.
-But once understood Natural Law doesn't budge, for its very definition states that it is immutable and static.
+Now, in the initial stages of knowledge, one has to go through these steps of deconstruction, as Natural Law has to be tested and verified before it can be understood.
+But once understood, Natural Law doesn't budge, for its very definition is being immutable and static.